 More Online Jobs in Rural Areas With The Internet:

 - Transcriptionist: A transcriptionist is someone who converts audio files into written text.
-This job can be done entirely from home as long as you have a computer and internet connection.
+This job can be done entirely from home as long as you have a computer and an internet connection.

 - Travel agent: Are you passionate about travel?
 If so, you could get paid to help people plan their dream vacations.
 Many travel agents now work entirely from home thanks to the Internet in rural areas.